microsoft/promptflow/docs/how-to-guides/process-image-in-flow.md

 `{"data:image/<mime-type>;<representation>": "<value>"}`

 - `<mime-type>` can be html standard [mime](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) image types.
 Setting it to specific type can help previewing the image correctly, or it can be `*` for unknown type.
-- `<representation>` is the image serilized representation, there are 3 supported types:
+- `<representation>` is the image serialized representation, there are 3 supported types:

     - url